Barabasi-Lab/AI-Bind/README.md

 We trained and tested all our models via a server on the Google Cloud Platform with a Intel Broadwell CPU and NVIDIA Tesla T4 GPU(s).
 Python version used in AI-Bind is 3.6.6.
 CUDA version used is 9.0.

+## Using Docker

+Please use this docker for running AiI-Bind: https://hub.docker.com/r/omairs/foodome2

 ## Using requirements file

 All Python modules and corresponding versions required for AI-Bind are listed here: requirements.txt